 • professionals, researchers, retirees, and indeed anyone who would like to help and contribute meaningfully to the Palestinian community in the West Bank.

-If you’re looking for volunteer opportunities in the Middle East and have an interest in Israeli-Palestinian relations, then you will find this internship an ideal opportunity to gain relevant experience whilst learning or improving your Arabic language skills at the same time.
+If you’re looking for volunteer opportunities in the Middle East and are interested in Israeli-Palestinian relations, this internship is an ideal opportunity to gain relevant experience while learning or improving your Arabic language skills.

 The Current Situation in the West Bank, Palestine

-You will obtain a better grasp of the condition of human rights in the West Bank from your participation in Engage in the West Bank’s Human Rights Program in the West Bank.
+You will better grasp the condition of human rights in the West Bank from your participation in Engage in the West Bank’s Human Rights Program in the West Bank.

 Volunteer in Human Rights In The West Bank Program